 Employees have the right to take a personal grievance against their employer for unjustified dismissal or, if they have not been dismissed but suffered some other detriment, for unjustified disadvantage.
+From 27 June 2020, employees in triangular employment relationships (ie employed by one entity but working under the control or direction of another) will also have the right to join a 'controlling third party' to a personal grievance against their employer.

-By pursuing a personal grievance, an employee can seek various remedies such as reinstatement (if dismissed) or compensation for lost wages, humiliation, loss of dignity and injury to feelings.
+By pursuing a personal grievance, an employee can seek various remedies such as reinstatement (the primary remedy available if dismissed) or compensation for lost wages, humiliation, loss of dignity and injury to feelings.
 The Employment Relations Act encourages mediation as the first step in attempting to resolve employment disputes.